- Fact Sheet

 Community Development Services: The services aim at promoting a sense of belonging in the community through social work services which encourage people to identify their social needs and mobilise community resources to solve their problems.
 NGOs provide community development services in 13 community centres and 17 neighbourhood level community development projects and one care and support networking team.

 Nineteen youth outreaching teams and 18 outreaching service for young night drifters teams of NGOs provide counselling, guidance and other social work services to young people who normally do not participate in conventional social or youth activities and are vulnerable to undesirable influences.
-In addition, through the Community Support Service Scheme, the young people cautioned under the Police Superintendent’s Discretion Scheme are served by five NGOs.
+Besides, five Cyber Youth Support Teams provide professional social work intervention for at-risk and hidden youths including online and offline counselling and group/programme services.
+In addition, through the Community Support Service Scheme, the young people cautioned under the Police Superintendent’s Discretion Scheme, the arrested youth and their peers are served by five NGOs.
 Regarding drug treatment and rehabilitation services, NGOs operate residential services including non-medical voluntary drug treatment and rehabilitation centres and half-way houses for ex-drug abusers, and community-based services including counselling centres for psychotropic substance abusers and centres for drug counselling.

 Services for the Elderly: SWD plans and co-ordinates the operation of community care and support services and residential care services for elderly persons.
 A wide range of community care and support services, including district elderly community centres, neighbourhood elderly centres, social centres for the elderly, day care centres/units for the elderly, enhanced home and community care services, integrated home care services, home help service and support teams for the elderly, are provided to enable elderly persons to stay in the familiar community for as long as possible.
 Different types of subsidised residential care facilities including homes for the aged, care and attention homes, nursing homes and contract homes are provided to meet the varying needs of elderly persons who, because of health, social or other reasons, can no longer live with their families or on their own.
 Homes for the aged are gradually phased out and converted into care and attention homes providing a continuum of care.
 SWD implements the Central Waiting List for Subsidised Long Term Care Services so that elderly persons may approach a single point to apply for subsidised community care and residential care services.
 Standardised assessment will be arranged for elderly applicants to ascertain their care needs and then match those eligible elderly persons with appropriate long term care services.